-The second week of October is Earth Science Week is October 13-19, and it is the perfect time to show our appreciation for our home planet!
-Each day of the week is a focus day of geoscience-themed celebration.
-To help you and you students partake in this year’s events, we have put together a list of activities for each day Earth Science Week.
+Earth Science Week is October 13-19, and it is the perfect time to show our appreciation for our home planet!
+Each day of the week focuses on specific geoscience-themed celebrations.
+To help you and your students partake in this year’s events, we have put together a list of activities for each day of Earth Science Week.

 STEM contests and competitions are a fun way to engage students in learning.
 The American Geosciences Institute offers several contests as part of Earth Science Week.
-Students in kindergarten through fifth grade may enter this visual arts contest.
-An essay contest is open to students in sixth through ninth grade.
-Finally, a photography contest and a video contest are open to all ages.
+Students in kindergarten through fifth grade may enter a visual arts contest, while an essay contest is open to students in sixth through ninth grade, and a photography contest and a video contest are open to all ages.

 International EarthCache Day – Sunday